MarkBind/markbind/docs/userGuide/syntax/code.md

 ##### Line highlighting

 You can add the `highlight-lines` attribute to add highlighting to your code block.
-Refer to the example code block below for a visual demonstration of all the possible ways of highlighting a code block.
+Refer to the examples below for a visual demonstration of all the possible ways of highlighting a code block.

 **Full text highlight**